computationalmystic/project4-group6/overview.md

 - Element on UI that allows for text input
 - Methods that attach message to submission
-- Insert message into database in an optional field of the submission data -Comments are only displayed to the teachers and ta’s
+- Insert message into database in an optional field of the submission data
+- Comments are only displayed to the teachers and ta’s